Caffeine Detox: How to Quit Caffeine and Break the Addiction

 Most people experience some form of withdrawal symptoms when reducing caffeine.
 However these can be minimized using a carefully tapered dose.

 Two Methods for Quitting Caffeine

-With this method, instead of quitting caffeine all at once, the person gradually reduces the amount of caffeine he/she is consuming daily.
+With this method, instead of quitting caffeine all at once, a person gradually reduces the amount of caffeine that is consumed each day.

-We recommend stepping down the dose about 50mg less each day until the zero daily caffeine amount is achieved.
-This can be achieved by just drinking less of your typical caffeinated beverage or by drinking a less caffeinated alternative.
+We recommend stepping down the dose about 10-30 mg less every three days until a zero daily caffeine amount is achieved.

 - Most people can continue to function and be productive.

 - Mild to no caffeine headache to deal with.